radiantearth/stac-best-practices/best-practices-zarr.md

 #### STAC Collection

-A STAC Collection is appropriate when the Zarr store or group represents a collection of related datasets, such as:
+A STAC Collection is appropriate when the Zarr group represents multiple locations in space and/or time, such as:

 - A time series of satellite scenes
 - A climate model output spanning multiple time steps